Elisa-cf/food-supply-platform/README.md

-# Opply: Buying and selling for was never that easy 🤝🥕
+# Opply: Buying and selling has never been easier 🤝🥕

 Opply is an innovative end to end supply platform that is revolutionizing the way consumer goods brands connect with suppliers in the food & beverage industry.